MicrosoftDocs/cloud-adoption-framework/docs/govern/policy-compliance/cloud-security-readiness.md

 ## Next steps

-The first step to taking action in any governance strategy, is a [policy review](./cloud-policy-review.md).
+The first step to taking action in any governance strategy is a [policy review](./cloud-policy-review.md).
 [Policy and compliance](./index.md) could be a useful guide during your policy review.

 > [!div class="nextstepaction"]
 > [Prepare for a policy review](./cloud-policy-review.md)